PowerFeather/powerfeather-docs/docs/hardware/esp32s3.md

 ## Feather Differences

-While ESP32-S3 PowerFeather is in a Feather format and is largely compatible with that ecosystem, it has has a few differences from the [Feather specification](https://learn.adafruit.com/adafruit-feather/feather-specification).
+While ESP32-S3 PowerFeather comes in a Feather format and is largely compatible with that ecosystem, it has has a few deviations from the [Feather specification](https://learn.adafruit.com/adafruit-feather/feather-specification).

 ### `EN` Behavior

-On other Feather boards, the `EN` pin is connected to the enable pin of the on-board 3.3 V regulator.
+On standard Feather boards, the `EN` pin is connected to the enable pin of the on-board 3.3 V regulator.
 Pulling `EN` low means disabling the 3.3 V regulator and everything powered from it.

-On PowerFeather, `EN` is connected to an ESP32-S3 GPIO pin.
+On PowerFeather, `EN` is connected to an ESP32-S3 IO pin.
 User code can read the state of this pin and act accordingly, i.e. it can disable the `3V3` and `VSQT` load switches and put itself to deep-sleep to emulate behavior on standard boards; or it might do something completely different.

-Furthermore, the ESP32-S3 itself can pull `EN` low via `EN0` if user code needs to disable connected FeatherWings.
+Furthermore, the ESP32-S3 itself can pull `EN` low if user code needs to disable connected FeatherWings.

 ### `QON` Pull-Up